 Firmware upgrade security

-In addition to implementing secure boot on the device, it is critical to implement a firmware update mechanism that is secure.
-Below are some considerations for making the process secure:
+Firmware update mechanism helps patch any security vulnerabilities and introduce new features in a product.
+It is critical to implement a firmware update mechanism that is secure to complement the secure boot mechanism.
+Below are some considerations for making the update process secure:

 - Server authentication (for OTA updates only)